Vipherian-Network/resourcepack/README.md

   - Please ask [aredblock](https://discord.com/channels/@me/1035912728503664640) on Discord!

 ## License:
-  - This code is licensed under the `All Rights Reserved` License!
+  - This resourcepack is licensed under the `All Rights Reserved` License!